ocbe-uio/TruncExpFam/README.md

 Once installed, `TruncExpFam` can be loaded with `library(TruncExpFam)`.
 A list of available functions can be printed with `ls("package:TruncExpFam")`.

-For more information about the package (e.g. suppored distributions), run `?TruncExpFam` after loading the package in your R session.
+For more information about the package (e.g. supported distributions), run `?TruncExpFam` after loading the package in your R session.

 Are you familiar with the stats package and its `r*` and `d*` functions